pasqal-io/qubo-solver/README.md

 Users setting their first steps into quantum computing will learn how to implement the core algorithm in a few simple steps and run it using the Pasqal Neutral Atom QPU.
 More experienced users will find this library to provide the right environment to explore new ideas - both in terms of methodologies and data domain - while always interacting with a simple and intuitive QPU interface.

+!!! warning "Usage restrictions"
+    At the moment, only QUBO matrices in symmetric form with non-negative off diagonal terms are supported.
+    We plan to handle negative off diagonal terms in a future release.

 ## Development tools

 ## Installation